• Skip to primary navigation

 • Affix the dough hook to the stand mixer and place the bowl back on the mixer.
 Knead the dough on low speed for 6 minutes.
 The dough will be soft and satiny when ready.
 If the dough is still sticky add a few tablespoons of flour and mix another 2 minutes.

-• Oil a bowl and transfer the dough to the bowl.
+• Lightly oil a bowl and transfer the dough to the bowl.
 Turn the dough to coat it with the oil.
 Cover the bowl with plastic wrap and place in refrigerator to rest overnight.

 Day #2